 The concept of the free tours is always the same: registration is free and at the end of the tour it is customary to leave a tip to the guide depending on how you found the tour.

-the old city of Riga, a UNESCO World Heritage Site
+The old city of Riga, a UNESCO World Heritage Site

 Before the sad period described above, Riga was an important port city in Europe because of its strategic geographical location between east and west.
 It is therefore not surprising to find a very beautiful historical city centre that has been rather well preserved / restored given the events that took place in the 20th century.
 Frankly, it is really nice to stroll through the small streets of the old town with its pretty coloured facades.
 It is this mix between medieval buildings and Art Nouveau that has earned it a place on the UNESCO’s list of World Heritage Sites.

-the central market
+The central market

 When we travel, we always love going to a local market with Fabienne.
 These are always very lively places that allow us to discover new flavours and see what people are buying in the country we are visiting.
 And on the market side we were spoiled in Riga since the central market is simply the largest covered market in Europe (when we told you that Riga was an important harbour).